MatthPapa/ECE298A-8-bit-CPU/docs/info.md

 -->

 ## How it works
 Our goal for this project is to implement 8-bit CPU using the TinyTapout.
-Below, you will find the proposal diagram that we plan to work on over the term, based off time and complexity restraints we will focus on adding more features to our cpu as needed.
+Below, you will find the proposal diagram that we plan to work on over the term, based off time and complexity restraints we will focus on adding more features to our cpu as needed

 ## Architecture